Irish Airport Flights Suspended After Runway Plane Fire - UrduPoint

 "The Omni Boeing 767-300 aircraft rejected takeoff and was safely evacuated," Omni Air said on Twitter.

 "Initial reports indicate no serious injuries to passengers or crew."
-Shannon Airport did not immediately respond to an enquiry as to whether the plane was transporting troops when the emergency unfolded.
+Shannon Airport declined to say whether the plane was transporting troops.

+Omni Air International did not respond to a request for clarification, whilst the US Department of Defense said it did not presently have information on the matter when contacted by AFP.